joelek/ts-sockets/readme.md

 ## Features

 The server handles all upgrade requests as defined in version 13 of the WebSocket protocol.
-It can be attached to an existing HTTP or HTTPS server through the `getRequestHandler()` method.
+It can be attached to an existing HTTP or HTTPS server through the `.getRequestHandler()` method.

 ```ts
 import * as libhttp from "http";